quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/FTP Lectures.md

 ### Flat(s) grinding

 One or two flat zones on the edge of the ingot are ground to get a crystallographic orientation reference.
-This reference will be used during the wafer process.
+This reference will be used to orient the wafer during the processing.

 ![[flat grinding.png|300]]